Wisdom Teeth Removal in San Diego, La Jolla & Clairemont

-Is It Time to Remove Your Wisdom Teeth?
+The Right Time to Remove Wisdom Teeth

 The wisdom teeth often don’t have enough room to grow correctly.
 When they become impacted or come in at the wrong angle, they can cause a number of painful and serious problems.
 If you’re experiencing jaw pain, swelling, or noticing a shift in your other teeth, it may be time to consider wisdom teeth removal.